SolderingArmor/sapysol_ore_miner/README.md

 `sapysol` Ore miner implementation.
 Based on [ore](https://github.com/HardhatChad/ore) and [ore-cli](https://github.com/HardhatChad/ore-cli), written from scratch.

-Whar currently works: `register`, `mine`.
+What currently works: `register`, `mine`.

 WARNING! `claim` currently does not work!

 WARNING! `mine` works with `keccak-256` single thread solving!
 But you can run unlimited threads of different miners (with different private keys).
+For that please update `config.json`, check sample in `config.json.sample`

 # Installation